Investigating Subtler Biases in LLMs: Ageism, Beauty, Institutional, and Nationality Bias in Generative Models: Detailed Result Section

-\textbf{Table~\ref{tab:gpt-3.5-likelihood} in ASA direction:} In this direction, we also notice that there is a strong likelihood between attribute and stimulus.
-For ageism bias, we can see that the PPL is less compared to the SAI direction, but there are still some discrepancies among values.
-When we look at the NNL and PNL of ageism bias, then we realize that the GPT model selects negative stimuli (e.g., 66 years old, 69 years old, etc.) more when dealing with negative attributes.
-For beauty bias in professions, we notice that the difference between NNL and PNL is higher than the SAI direction.
-This means that the GPT model picks the negative appearance more in response to the lower-income individuals.
-For institutional and nationality bias, the same kind of relationship exists.
+In this direction, we also notice that there is a strong likelihood between attribute and stimulus.
+We can see that the PPL is less compared to the SAI direction in most cases, but there are still some discrepancies among values.
+In Table~\ref{tab:gpt-4-likelihood}, When we look at the NNL and PNL of ageism bias, we realize that GPT-4 selects negative stimuli (e.g., 66 years old, 69 years old, etc.) more when dealing with negative attributes.
+We also see similar trends for other models.
+For Mistral in Table~\ref{tab:mistral-likelihood}, we see the trend of PPL and NPL is different for ageism bias compared to others.

-In Table~\ref{tab:gpt-3.5-sai-gender}, we showed our experimental results from a gender perspective and in the SAI direction with GPT-3.5.
-For ageism bias, there are not much of differences in terms of negative attribute selections.
-However, when it comes to beauty bias in professions, we observed that the GPT-3.5 model tends to select more negative attributes for non-binary genders compared to males and females.
-In the case of nationality and institutional bias, the GPT-3.5 model tends to favor more negative attribute selections for males and non-binary genders compared to females.
-Table~\ref{tab:gpt-3.5-asa-gender} presented our experimental results from a gender perspective and in the ASA direction with GPT-3.5.
-For beauty bias in professions, we observed that the GPT-3.5 model tends to select more negative attributes for males compared to females and non-binary genders.

-Table~\ref{tab:palm-likelihood} displays the outcomes related to the likelihood of attribute and stimulus selection by PaLM 2.